timklapdor/uimagine-website/_drafts/holistic-approaches-to-online-collaborative-learning-design.md

 **REFERENCES**

 Bennett, S., Bishop, A., Dalgarno, B., Waycott, J., & Kennedy, G. (2012).
-Implementing Web 2.0 technologies in higher education: A collective case study.
-Computers & Education, 59(2), 524-534.
+Implementing Web 2.0 technologies in higher education: A collective case study. _Computers & Education_, 59(2), 524-534.

-Harasim, L. (2017).
-Learning theory and online technologies: Taylor & Francis.
+Harasim, L. (2017). _Learning theory and online technologies_.
+Taylor & Francis.

 Koehler, A. A., Newby, T. J., & Ertmer, P. A. (2017).
-Examining the Role of Web 2.0 Tools in Supporting Problem Solving During Case-Based Instruction.
-Journal of Research on Technology in Education, 1-16.
+Examining the Role of Web 2.0 Tools in Supporting Problem Solving During Case-Based Instruction. _Journal of Research on Technology in Education_, 1-16.

 Kuit, J. A., & Fell, A. (2010).
-Web 2.0 to pedagogy 2.0: A social-constructivist approach to learning enhanced by technology.
-Critical design and effective tools for elearning in higher education: Theory into practice, 310-325.
+Web 2.0 to pedagogy 2.0: A social-constructivist approach to learning enhanced by technology. _Critical design and effective tools for elearning in higher education: Theory into practice_, 310-325.

 Lock, J., & Johnson, C. (2017).
-From Assumptions to Practice: Creating and Supporting Robust Online Collaborative Learning.
-International Journal on E-Learning, 16(1), 47-Learning, 2017, Vol.2016(2011), p.
+From Assumptions to Practice: Creating and Supporting Robust Online Collaborative Learning. _International Journal on E-Learning_, 16(1), 47-Learning, 2017, Vol.2016(2011), p.
 2047-2066.

 Veletsianos, G. (2016).
 Digital Learning Environments.
-In N. Rushby & D. Surry (Eds.), Handbook of Learning Technologies (pp. 242-260): Wiley.
+In N. Rushby & D. Surry (Eds.), _Handbook of Learning Technologies_ (pp. 242-260): Wiley.